faircloth-lab/protocols/protocols-computer/analysis/analysis-cactus.rst

    .. admonition:: Warning

-    Also, be sure that the ``clusterName`` parameter ("faircloth-test") in the above, comes **LAST** in the arugment list.
+    Also, be sure that the ``clusterName`` parameter ("faircloth-cactus") in the above, comes **LAST** in the arugment list.
 This argument is positional, and it looks like the cluster you create will not receive a name if the position of the arugment is incorrect.
 This will cause downstream problems.

    .. admonition:: Note

     We're passing a parameter that will mount a 1 TB EBS volume on the leader node using the ``--leaderStorage`` parameter.
 If you need another amount of storage, adjust.
 Otherwise, exclude the entire parameter ``--leaderStorage 1000``.
+We're doing the same for the each node with ``--nodeStorage 250`` giving all worker nodes 250 GB EBS Storage.

 #.
 This will spin up a ``t2.medium`` node, which is relatively small, and we'll start working on AWS through this node.
 It can take some time, and you might want to monitor progress using the web interface to EC2.
+Toil should let you know when the leader node is ready.

 #.
 While the instance is starting and validating, we need to sync our data for analysis.
 In my opinion, it's easiest to do this using S3.
 Additionally, cactus_ can read ``s3://`` URLs.
 So, put the fastas you want to sync (easiest if unzipped) in a directory on your local machine.
 Then create an S3 bucket to hold those: